 Geisinger has developed a Vendor Relationship Policy to help you answer questions about entertainment, gifts and other items you may be considering.
 The policy contains these basic rules, lists third party interactions that are permissible (and not permissible) and describes a decision-making process you should use each time you are considering an offer from a third party or making an offer to a third party.
-The Geisinger Health System Vendor Relationship Policy is located in the Legal Services Policy Manual folder on the Infoweb.
+The Geisinger Health System Vendor Relationship Policy is located in the Geisnger policies and procedures library.